feathersjs/feathers/index.md

         return callback(new Error('User password does not match'));
       }

+      // If we got to here, we call the callback
+      // With the user information
       return callback(null, user);
     });
   },

   setup: function() {
-    // Add the hook during setup
+    // Adds the hook during service setup this.before({
-    this.before({
       // SHA1 hash the password before sending it to MongoDB
       create: function(hook, next) {